dqbd/ts-math-evaluate/thesis/text/testing/1_testing_and_development.md

 </div>

-Another critical tool used when developing the implementation is `vscode-twoslash-plugin` extension [@theroxVscodetwoslashqueries2023].
+Another critical tool used when developing the implementation is the `vscode-twoslash-plugin` extension [@theroxVscodetwoslashqueries2023].
 In order to avoid hovering the mouse over a symbol to see the inferred type, developers can write the `// ^?` comment, with the caret pointing to the targeted symbol.
 The plugin will then display an inlay hint with the inferred type of the selected symbol, as seen in Figure [2](#fig:twoslash-plugin).

 <div id="fig:twoslash-plugin" class="figure">